DataDog/integrations-core/containerd/README.md

 ### Events

 The Containerd check can collect events.
 Use `filters` to select the relevant events.
-Refer to the [sample containerd.d/conf.yaml][2] to have more details.
+See the [sample containerd.d/conf.yaml][2] to have more details.

 ### Service Checks